sanctuuary/APE_readthedocs/docs/specifications/setup.rst

 .. image:: types_taxonomy_example.png

+This way of referencing domain model classes is used in annotating the tools as well as the input/output annotated in the configuration file.

-Tool Implementation
+Code Implementation
 ~~~~~~~~~~~~~~~~~~~

 The code specified in the tool annotation could be used to constuct a
 script that executes the workflow.
 APE keeps track of the naming of
-the in- and output variables from tools. ``@output[0]`` references to
+the in- and output variables from annotated tools.
+The ``@output[0]`` references to
-the variable name of the first input type specified in the
+the variable name of the first input specified in the
 ``inputs`` tag.

 For example, take a look at the implementation of a tool called ``add``: